deewhyweb/knative-eventing/README.md

 * Sinks
 * Eventing Sources

-Sinks:  A sink is an event receiving service.
+**Sinks:**  A sink is an event receiving service.
 So once we have a Knative service deployed we can use this as a sink.

-Eventing sources: Knative eventing sources are responsible for connecting to and retrieving events from a system.
+**Eventing sources:** Knative eventing sources are responsible for connecting to and retrieving events from a system.

 For the purposes of this enablement we will demonstrate the following event sources:

 * **Ping source** - The PingSource fires events based on a given Cron schedule.
 * **Container source** - The ContainerSource will instantiate container image(s) that can generate events.
 The ContainerSource will inject environment variables $K_SINK and $K_CE_OVERRIDES into the pod.
 The application running in the container will use the $K_SINK environment variable as the destination to send the cloud event.
+K_CE_OVERRIDES are be used to override CloudEvents properties on the CloudEvent to be emitted.
 * **API server source** - fires a new event each time a Kubernetes resource is created, updated or deleted.
 * **SinkBinding** - SinkBinding is similar to container source, they can both achieve the same end result, a container running and emitting events to a destination defined by $K_SINK.
 The difference is SinkBinding is based on the object creating the pod, e.g. deployment, cronJob, statefulSet etc. any kubernetes object which defines a PodTemplateSpec
-* **Kafka** - allows you to emit events from a particular Kafka topic
+* **Kafka** - allows you to emit events from Kafka topics
 * TODO - Camel-K - allows to generate events from any of the 300+ components provided by Apache camel